How to Buy Royal Mail Shares UK in 2022- A Beginner’s Guide

 Importantly, there are two ways you can get financial exposure to the share price of Royal Mail.
 You can either buy shares outright or trade contracts for difference (CFDs).
 CFDs allow you to trade with leverage, which increases the effective size of your investment.
 However, you’re not eligible to collect dividends when you own CFDs like you are when you own shares.

-With that in mind, let’s dive into a comparison of the top five share brokers you can use to buy Royal Mail shares:
+With that in mind, let’s dive into a comparison of the popular five share brokers you can use to buy Royal Mail shares:

-eToro stands out among share brokers because it offers such a wide range of investment options.
-You can invest in many top UK companies trading on the London Stock Exchange as well as US and Asian shares.
+eToro is popular because it offers such a wide range of investment options.
+You can invest in many UK companies trading on the London Stock Exchange as well as US and Asian shares.
 In all, this brokerage gives you access to shares for more than 800 companies around the globe.

 One of the most notable things about this platform is that it allows you to both buy shares in the traditional sense and trade CFDs, meaning you can choose to short sell shares or apply up to 1:20 leverage.
 There’s no commission, and the spreads on share trades are very competitive.